ckeditor/ckeditor4-docs/docs/guide/dev/features/colorbutton/README.md

 ## Text and Background Color Demo

-See the [working "Setting Text and Background Color" sample](https://sdk.ckeditor.com/samples/colorbutton.html) that showcases the usage and customization of the text and background color features.
+See the {@linksdk colorbutton working "Setting Text and Background Color" sample} that showcases the usage and customization of the text and background color features.

 ## Related Features